Lakshmii3/kot/docs/architecture.md

 - Django channels for asynchronous Websocket communication
 - React frontend for the user interface

-#### To do: Figure 1 should map out the basic systems involved with KOT and how they interact with each other.
+#### To do: Diagram should map out the basic systems involved with KOT and how they interact with each other.

 ## 2.1 Backend
 ### Vanilla Django
  Django is built around the simple concept of requests and responses: the browser makes a request, Django calls a view, which returns a response that’s sent back to the browser.

 ![Vanilla](https://i.imgur.com/1HzpGJe.png_)